Skip to Main Content

 7. Do I have to complete a new FAFSA each year?

 Yes.
 Every student wishing to apply for financial aid must complete a new FAFSA and new Institutional Data form each year.
 If borrowing from the GradPlus Loan program, a new application must be completed every year.
+The FAFSA is also used to determine eligibility of certain need-based scholarships.

 8. What is the difference between the Federal Direct Subsidized and Unsubsidized Stafford loan?